 If this makes you interested in becoming a sports manager, you aren’t alone.
 The sports industry in general is growing at a significant clip, and available sports management positions are expected to expand in the next decade or so.
 Now is a good time to invest in sports management education, perhaps by pursuing a sports management online master’s degree while you gain internships and entry-level work in the field.

 It’s not a good idea to rush into sports management without taking this step.
-In fact, there are a number of mistakes you can make when building a career in sports management, and most of them will cripple your ability to find the success you crave.
+There are several mistakes you can make when building a career in sports management, and most of them will cripple your ability to find the success you crave.
 Here are a few of the biggest mistakes to avoid in these early stages of your career.

 You might want to get into sports management now, while your passion for sports is burning its hottest, but the truth is rushing into this field without developing a long-term career plan is a major blunder.
 You need to equip yourself with the right skills and knowledge to excel in sports management by earning first a bachelor’s in a related field like business administration.